Unleash/unleash/docs/api/client/feature-toggles-api.md

 }
 ```

+You may limit the response by sending a `namePrefix` query-parameter.

 `GET: http://unleash.host.com/api/client/features/:featureName`

 Used to fetch details about a specific feature toggle.
 This is mainly provided to make it easy to